Next-Generation Bio-Adaptive Stent for Safer Organ Repair

 Description

-Injuries or blockages in hollow structures like the urethra, trachea, and esophagus often require stents to keep the passage open to aid in treatment or to help during healing.
+Injuries or blockages in hollow structures often require stents to keep the passage open to aid in treatment or to help during healing.
 Traditional metal or plastic stents can cause problems, they can shift out of place, irritate tissue, or require a second procedure for removal.
 In many cases, these stents stay in the body too long, leading to pain, scarring, or infections.
 There is a major need for a smarter solution, one that provides strong support early on, then safely disappears once healing is complete.
 This novel stent technology combines a flexible metallic scaffold with temporary, bioresorbable components that help secure the stent during the critical healing window.
 These added supports, such as dissolvable anchor arms or flared ends, hold the device steady without requiring long-term anchoring that could damage tissue.Applications